ivangfr/springboot-jpa-studies/jpa-datetime/README.md

 The goal of this example is to study how `Date`, `Time` and `DateTime` work with `Java`, `JPA/Hibernate` and `MySQL`.

-## Start microservices
+## Start applications

-> **Note**: before starting the application, the services present in `docker-compose.yml` file must be up and running as explained in the main README.
+> Note. before starting the applications, the services present in `docker-compose.yml` file must be up and running as explained in the main README, see [Start Environment](https://github.com/ivangfr/springboot-jpa-studies#start-environment).

 ### producer